 It grows to about 95 centimetres (37 inches) tall.

 It can run at about 48 kilometres per hour (30 miles per hour) for short distances.
 It can jump quite high, at 1.75 metres (almost 6 feet).

-The male fallow deer is called a buck, the female is a doe, and the young a fawn.
+The male fallow deer is called a buck, the female is called a doe, and the young is called a fawn.